cran/dedupewider/README.md

                             nace = c("01.19", "01.64", "55.90", "09.10"))

 # Rows 1, 2 and 3 share the same phone number and thus will be collapsed into one row
-# In row 4 the same phone number will be removed to left only unique entry (555)
+# In row 4 the same phone number will be removed to leave only unique entry (555)
 initial_table

 #>   tel_1 tel_2 tel_3 tel_4 tel_5  name  nace